Aumaca/Aumaca/README.md

 <p>🖥 I don't understand too much about hardware details, but I like building computers.</p>
 <p>📈 I love the stock market!</p>
 <p>₿ Bitcoin enthusiastic.</p>
-<p>📅 Planning to take a Systems Analysis and Development degree in 2023.</p>
+<p>📅 Planning to start a Systems Analysis and Development degree in 2023.</p>
 <p>🎬 I have a <a href="https://www.youtube.com/channel/UCToKuPYG70DXB4BpdN39p8Q" target="_blank">YouTube channel</a> of captions for musics.
 (And I haven't upload more videos in a while...)</p>
 <p>🚴 I like to ride around the town with my bike.</p>
 <p>⚰️ Dracula is by far my favorite book!</p>